Animals

 Chickens

 Chickens are allowed in Three Forks as long as the property owner obtains a permit.
-The City has set the maximum of 30 chicken permits allowed in city limits.
+The City has set the maximum of 40 chicken permits allowed in city limits.
 Ordinance #6-4B covers all regulations related to fowl.
+Main points are no roosters, max of six hens, and other distance from neighboring property rules, but please read through the full ordinance #6-4B.

 General rules of thumb OTHER ANIMALS